 There has been an increased uptake of remote working following a global pandemic that disrupted normal office-based work methods.
 Currently, at least 16% of organizations worldwide are fully remote, whereas experts predict that 73% of companies will allow employees to work remotely by 2028.
 In a remote working setting, employees not only require a strong and stable internet, but it must also be secure and encrypted.
 Remote working means that employees use their preferred internet connections to access or transmit sensitive information.
-An encrypted internet connection is also crucial for office-based setups, home networks, and other networks that individuals use to gain internet access.
+How to encrypt internet connection is also crucial for office-based setups, home networks, and other networks that individuals use to gain internet access.

 Additionally, end-to-end internet encryption has gained popularity due to increased reliance on online-based solutions, applications, and software programs.
 In response to the proliferating technological use for business use, pertinent regulations, such as the GDPR require organizations to adopt strong encryption measures to ensure customer and employee privacy.
 Also, IBM estimates that a single data breach can cost companies more than $4 million, an unwanted result that may lead to more dangers, such as the closure of a business within six months after the breach has happened.